Upcoming Meetings of the Blue Ribbon Commission on School Funding:

 Action Steps YOU Can Take

-- Make sure you are connected with us via email! [insert link here] This way you will always be updated with the latest news and action steps associated with the Blue Ribbon Commission.
+- Make sure you are connected with us via email! [email SUBSCRIBE to hdb@WisconsinNetwork.org to join our mailing list] This way you will always be updated with the latest news and action steps associated with the Blue Ribbon Commission.

 - Contact the above legislators.
 Let them know you support this important work.
 Thank them for serving and invite them to call on you for feedback and input as they begin this discussion.
 To get an effective and lasting solution, the public must be part of the conversation.